denisetrocchi/aroomofonesown/README.md

 # A Room of One's Own
-Tribute to A Room of One's Own, by Virginia Woolf Ongoing project and experiment — still WIP!
+3D tribute to the essay A Room of One's Own, by Virginia Woolf.

-Designed and developed by Denise Trocchi
+[Ongoing project and experiment, designed and developed by Denise Trocchi]